visionlyx/iVesseger/README.md

   **step 11.** The checkbox at the bottom is used to select single-ray or cross-ray mode.

-  **note** The training parameters should be downloaded separately to ensure data consistency.
+  **NOTE** The training parameters should be downloaded separately to ensure data consistency.
 The .pth file called "HCS_Net.pth" is stored in the path "/framework/logs/refine_seg"， and the .pth file called "U_Net.pth" is stored in the path "/framework/logs/thick_seg".